We love sharing our thoughts and ideas on social media. We’re constantly learning through our work and commitment to being true experts. Our blog

 Well, duh?
-But whilst this should be completely obvious, it can be easy to use or produce humdrum material that fades into the Twitter-sphere of fails to fan the Facebook flames.
-Ensure there’s a focal point to the image, ideally it is to the left of the centre of the image, which is where we look as we scan Facebook and Twitter feeds.
+But whilst this should be completely obvious, it can be easy to use or produce humdrum material that fades into the Twitter-sphere or fails to fan the Facebook flames.
+Ensure there’s a focal point to the image, ideally, it is to the left of the centre of the image, which is where we look as we scan Facebook and Twitter feeds.

 Bright colours or just a great image is enough to stop someone scanning and get them to take a closer look.

-Don’t get too hung up on your products alone, think about what you’re really selling someone.
+Don’t get too hung up on your products alone, think about what you’re really selling.
 If your product makes someone’s life easier, how does their new life look?
 Selling a car?
 What freedom are you giving the driver, what about the adventure?